 Discovery of performance Issues

 Several application performance management tools including Retrace and Prefix can be used to identify the poorly performing application, its flaw points, breakpoints, etc at a high level.
-Conducting such an investigation helps developers with the local discovery of performance issues and thus narrow down the focus before opting for more detailed profiling utility.
+Conducting such an investigation helps developers with the local discovery of performance issues and thus narrow down the focus before opting for a more detailed profiling utility.

 Though prefix is a great tool to identify performance errors in the local development environment, it is really impractical to reproduce the same development scenarios locally.
 In such a case, tools like Retrace would work best at leveraging the same kind of development environment deployment remotely.